-Freedom of Expression in Europe and the United States — one (1) unit, graded
+Freedom of Expression in Europe and the U.S. — one (1) unit, graded

 This course considers issues of free expression arising in Europe and the United States, particularly with regard to government regulation of speech and of the press.
-Most of the attention will be directed to the most important First Amendment precedents of the U.S. Supreme Court and to the judgments of the European Court of Human Rights that explain and apply Article 10 of the European Convention.
-There will be a focus on the doctrines as to which the two systems have taken divergent paths, such as in dealing with "hate speech" and defamation.
+Most of the attention will be directed to the European Court of Human Rights that explain and apply Article 10 of the European Convention.
+There will be a focus on the doctrines as to which of the two systems have taken divergent paths, such as in dealing with "hate speech" and defamation.

 International Dispute Resolution — one (1) unit, graded

-Taught by Professor Joseph Smallhoover, Managing Partner, Bryan Cave LLP, Paris.
+- Professor Joseph Smallhoover, Partner of Bryan Cave LLP, Paris

 This course surveys the wide variety of process choices in international dispute resolution.
 It will include a comparison between civil and common law judicial procedure and of alternative dispute resolution methods such as international arbitration and mediation.
 The course will examine the legal, policy, ethical, and jurisprudential issues associated with these processes.
 It will also address the negotiation and drafting of choice of law and choice of forum clauses, as well as of arbitration agreements.
 The course will be taught through case law, descriptive readings, simulation exercises, and discussion.